oadekoya12/drupal-qa/README.md

 # Drupal QA Testing Project

 ## Project Overview
 This project is designed to set up an environment for testing and developing a Drupal website.
-It includes services for Drupal, a MariaDB database, and PHPMyAdmin for database management.
+It includes services for Drupal, a MariaDB database, PHPMyAdmin for database management, Elasticsearch for search functionality, an Angular front-end, and Allure Report for displaying test results.
 The primary focus is on ensuring excellence through automated and manual QA testing for Drupal projects.

 ## Project Structure
     ```Tree